 United States of America

-Report by Courtney Harold Van Houtven, Nathan A. Boucher and Walter D. Dawson, last updated 24 April 2020
+Report on the COVID-19 Long-Term Care situation in the United States of America, by Courtney Harold Van Houtven, Nathan A. Boucher and Walter D. Dawson, last updated 24 April 2020

 - The US currently has the largest number of confirmed cases of COVID-19 of any country; a lack of widespread testing remains an issue.